giankdiluvi/giankdiluvi.github.io/yvr.md

 **Korean**.
 A lot of great options.
 - Kosoo.
 Best Korean pleace in town I think.
-They have two shops, one for Korean food and another specifically for fried chicken.
+They have two locations, one for Korean food and another specifically for fried chicken.
 - Mumu for fried chicken.
 - Sura.